edward-stuart-johnson/data-analytics-power-bi-report/README.md

 Orders[Order Date] to Date[date]
 Orders[Shipping Date] to Date[date]

-I ensured that the relationship between Orders[Order Date] and Date[date] is the active relationship, and that all relationships are one-to-many, with a single filter direction from the one side to the many side
+I ensured that the relationship between Orders[Order Date] and Date[date] is the active relationship and that all relationships are one-to-many, with a single filter direction from the one side to the many side

 ### Creating a Measures table